Cusack: Biltini Manor

 The aforementioned gift of 13 acres to Llanthony is a good introduction to Biltini (today Balreagh) and its relevance today.
 The manor was thirty miles west of Killeen.
 The exact date of the acquisition Charter is not known however it was witnessed by Roger, son of Geoffrey and Matilda, and Adam de Feypo, before his death in 1190/91 (ref.
 IR Cartul, llanthony 239–40).

-The castle Geoffrey built here on the motte-and-bailey was part of a Norman administrative chain and was described as being the "most spectacular".
+The castle Geoffrey built here on the Motte-And-Bailey was part of a Norman administrative chain and was described as being the "most spectacular".

 Just west of Balreach the townland is still called "Geoffreystown" this, including the Charters also the presence of the motte and ruined church, is confirmation that Geoffrey de Cusack held Biltini Manor.

 Dunsany

 The Down Survey of the Barony of Skryne dated 1657 (original in the Bibliothèque nationale, Paris) shows as part of it the attached map.
 As can be seen, Killeen is recorded as a 'parish' whereas Dunsany is not.
 "In the 12th century, townlands were grouped together to form units called parishes, each parish supported a church or chapel.
 The system was not a system native to Ireland", this seems to have only applied to Norman-held lands.

 The inclusion of Dunsany's 964 acre in the Cusack fiefdom appears to have been in 1305 (CAR.DOC.Irl.1302-7 p.
 255) as it does not appear before this in any of the 12th- and 13th-century charters.
-This could have been because: "the intusive wedge of Dunsany was occupied by an Irish chieftain and his retainers, who remained ensconced there wedded to their Celtic way of life, while Norman 'improvements' were imposed all round them".
+This could have been because: "the intrusive wedge of Dunsany was occupied by an Irish chieftain and his retainers, who remained ensconced there wedded to their Celtic way of life, while Norman 'improvements' were imposed all round them".

 It is therefore unlikely for there to have been a "Norman" fortification/castle in Dunsany before 1305.